 An AI-driven startup has more leeway than a traditional medical company would.
 “But a startup company, of course, can give the apps out to the world and collect data … they can develop hypotheses there, which we can then look and observe to see in our data set,” he said.

-Doc.ai aims to let users manage their own health data, which it says is stored locally on users’ devices to prevent hacking.
+Doc.ai aims to let users manage their own health data, which it says is stored locally on users’ devices to protect user privacy.
 The company has also enrolled interested users in studies on Crohn’s disease and colitis.

 “We’re doing this because we have not yet had the opportunity to collect all that real data in one place to try to understand how [it] connects,” Doc.ai cofounder and COO Sam De Brouwer said of her company’s mission.